 - If a shipment has been delivered and is on its way back, it will be on hold once it reaches the pickup station.
 The customer will be informed that the shipment has been successfully delivered.
 This means that the shipment remembers that it was delivered to the pickup station, and it does not need to be delivered again.

 It can be frustrating when you need to send a package on time and the delivery company tells you that it is on hold.
 This may be because the package is too heavy or has some other issue that prevents it from being shipped by ground, air, or international.
 This is something of a mystery to some people, but the hold means that the package is waiting to be picked up later or that it’s not appropriate to be shipped.
-We hope you have understood what “DHL shipment on hold” means and what to do with it after reading this article.
+We hope you have understood what “DHL Shipment On Hold” means and what to do with it after reading this article.
 You can also read about our DHL weekend delivery article to learn more regarding DHL.